 Portland cement is not an environmentally friendly material; its manufacture creates greenhouse gas emissions; and, it also reduces the supply of limestone.
 As good engineers, we must reduce the use of Portland cement in concrete.
 We must use more blended cements.

 The most energy intensive stage of the Portland cement production is during clinker production.
 It accounts for all but about 10 % of the energy use and nearly all of the GHGs produced by cement production.
 Kiln systems evaporate inherent water from the raw meal and calcine the carbonate constituents during clinker preprocessing [6].

-Sources of CO2 and GHG emissions in the manufacturing of Portland cement [4] are: from calcinations of limestone = ± 50 - 55%;
+Sources of CO2 and GHG emissions in the manufacturing of Portland cement [4] are:

-- from fuel combustion = $\pm 40 50\%$; and, - from use of electric power = \pm 0 -10%. • and judiciously, SCM can improve the long-term properties of concrete.
-Fly ash can, and does, regularly replace Portland cement in concrete [4, 8, 13].
+- from calcinations of limestone = ± 50 55%;

+- from fuel combustion = $\pm 40-50\%$; and,

+- from use of electric power = $\pm 0 10\%$

-NNOVATIVE CEMENT PRODUCTS
+INNOVATIVE CEMENT PRODUCTS

 While the embodied energy linked to concrete is low, supplementary cementing materials (SCM), especially fly ash, have been used by the concrete industry for over 70 years.
 Their use can contribute to a further reduction of concrete's embodied energy.
-When used wisely
+When used wisely and judiciously, SCM can improve the long-term properties of concrete.
+Fly ash can, and does, regularly replace Portland cement in concrete [4, 8, 13].

 One process that is even more environmentally friendly and productive is blended cements.
-Blended cements have been used for many decades and are made when various amounts of clinker are blended and/or interground with one or more additives including fly ash, natural postzolans, slag, silica fume and other SCM.
-Blended cements allow for a reduction in the energy used and also reduces fields emissions [4, 13].
+Blended cements have been used for many decades and are made when various amounts of clinker are blended and/or interground with one or more additives including fly ash, natural pozzolans, slag, silica fume and other SCM.
+Blended cements allow for a reduction in the energy used and also reduces GHGs emissions [4, 13].